 GeneCards Summary for TSHB Gene

 TSHB (Thyroid Stimulating Hormone Subunit Beta) is a Protein Coding gene.
 Diseases associated with TSHB include Hypothyroidism, Congenital, Nongoitrous, 4 and Central Congenital Hypothyroidism.
-Among its related pathways are Aldosterone synthesis and secretion and Amine-derived hormones.
+Among its related pathways are Signaling by GPCR and Peptide hormone metabolism.
 Gene Ontology (GO) annotations related to this gene include hormone activity.
-An important paralog of this gene is LHB.
+An important paralog of this gene is FSHB.

 UniProtKB/Swiss-Prot Summary for TSHB Gene

 Indispensable for the control of thyroid structure and metabolism.